 There were some people still buying a nuclear winter’s worth of food and I couldn’t find toilet paper, so at least there’s at least one constant amongst the chaos of this new world.
 A child was loudly scolded for taking off her gloves, her defence was that she didn’t want to touch her new giant stuffed animal with them, as they were contaminated.
 Her mother, being eclipsed by a monthly paycheque’s worth of groceries was not buying it.
 I maintained my social distance and laughed.

 According to the cashier, the couple who bought ~$75k worth of Lysol wipes is apparently banned from the store now.
-I laughed again, and walked home with my pack of paper towels, hoping the 5 cars on the road and 2 pedestrians along the way didn’t think I’m one of those people.
+I laughed again, and walked home with my pack of paper towels, hoping the 5 cars on the road and 2 pedestrians along the way didn’t think I was one of those people.

 It’s now March 23, 2020 the Tokyo Olympics were just postponed, the situation in Europe continues to deteriorate, and North America is on the cusp, as it beings experiencing significant localized major hotspots like NYC, leading to forced non-essential business closures, including in Ontario and Québec.